 L-shaped layouts provide ample space for counters and storage and flexibility when it comes to appliances and work zones.
 To create the ultimate working triangle and maximise space, install the hob on one end of the L, sink and fridge on the other, with plenty of workspace in between.

 5. Island Kitchen Layout

 An island is a contemporary kitchen layout that is growing in popularity.
 The island layout can be combined with the straight line, U-shape, or L-shaped kitchen and comprises a free-standing counter unit in the centre of the room separated from the walls of the kitchen.
-This makes islands ideal for large rooms and open plan homes.
+This makes islands ideal for large rooms and open-plan homes.

 The island can provide additional cooking, food prep and work surfaces, extra storage space, more room for appliances such as the hob, dishwasher, or sink, and additional seating for socialising and dining.
-This makes the island a multifunctional layout which enables you to work, cook, eat, and entertain in your kitchen.
+This makes the island a multifunctional layout that enables you to work, cook, eat, and entertain in your kitchen.

 6. Peninsula Kitchen Layout